 As teachers, we are primarily in charge of the order and decorum to provide students with a nurturing and safe learning environment.
 Therefore, we should work harder in implementing classroom rules and in setting high and clear expectations.

 Studies reveal that the framework we set in the classroom will positively impact student learning and discipline.
 Moreover, the set of behavior expectations we set will help develop a positive attitude in our students and this will help students to gain more focus on the different learning activities.

 Furthermore, this way can also lessen disruptions in your classes.
-If students are guided accordingly, like the simple way of passing their answer sheets and how they should go out from the classroom, establish good practices in students that make them disciplined and orderly.
+If students are guided accordingly, like the simple way of passing their answer sheets and how they should go out of the classroom, establish good practices in students that make them disciplined and orderly.

-4. Involve parents in your behavior management strategies.
+4. Involve parents in your behavior management strategies

 For students to be well-adjusted in their classroom presence, they should know exactly what behavior expectations are being set.
 In order for them to have a clearer understanding of things, you should tap the parents’ help.

 Anyway, it’s their utmost responsibility to get hold of their children’s behavior so they will grow polite and respectful of others.
 Hence, parents should also be aware of how their sons and daughters are performing in school.